RealyUniqueName/StablexUI/README.md

 ---------------
 * Easy integration with any project.
 Just addChild StablexUI to any Sprite or Stage.
 * Separate "view" from "controller".
 Create all UI via xml (but you still can create ui with plain haxe);
-* No xml parsing at runtime.
-All xmls are preprocessed at compile time, so your app is loading faster.
+* Compile time xml parsing.
+All xmls can be preprocessed at compile time, so your app is loading faster.
 Also everything is still strictly typed ;)
+* Run time xml parsing.
+You can update UI in already published apps without updating whole app.
 * Custom meta tags for xml to implement functionality you need, but wich is not implemented in StablexUI;
 * Writing handlers (plain haxe code) right in xml;
 * Really crossplatform!
 Works in cpp, flash, html5;